Thomas J. Wood: Civil War

 Less than 30 minutes after Wood moved his division, Confederate Lt.
 Gen. James Longstreet's men poured through the resulting gap and cut Rosecrans's army in two.
 Rosecrans was eventually relieved from command of the Army of the Cumberland following this Union defeat, while Wood retained his division.

 Cozzens finds fault with Wood "for letting petty bitterness get the better of him" and Rosecrans for "not checking the order to make sure it reflected his intent.
 Rosey was tired and it showed."

 Wood redeemed himself during the successful assault on Missionary Ridge in November and at the Battle of Lovejoy's Station on August 20, 1864, where despite a badly shattered leg, he stayed on the field encouraging his men.
 At Missionary Ridge, Wood's division was the first division to reach the rebel positions atop the heights and the first division to drive defenders from their fortifications.

 He commanded the IV Corps of the Army of the Cumberland at the Battle of Nashville, and pursued John Bell Hood's Confederates after the Union victory.

 President Abraham Lincoln appointed Wood to the grade of major general of volunteers on February 22, 1865, to rank from January 27, 1865.
 On February 14, 1865, the U.S. Senate had confirmed the President's January 30, 1865 nomination of Wood's appointment.

 Wood was mustered out of the volunteers on September 1, 1866.

-Postbellum career
+Postbellum career and death

 After the Confederates surrendered, Wood was assigned to duty in Mississippi with the occupation army.
 Frustrated with administrative duty with the Freedmen's Bureau and the politics of Reconstruction, he retired from the service in June 1868, having achieved the same rank in the regular army.
-His old war wounds prevented him from achieving his desire of returning to active duty on the frontier.
+His war wounds prevented him from achieving his desire of returning to active duty on the frontier.

-He moved to Dayton and became active in the Grand Army of the Republic, a social organization for Union Army veterans.
-He also served as a member of the board of visitors at the Military Academy and was a companion of the Military Order of the Loyal Legion of the United States.
+Wood moved to Dayton and became active in the Grand Army of the Republic, a social organization for Union Army veterans.
+He also served as a member of the board of visitors at the U.S. Military Academy and was a companion of the Military Order of the Loyal Legion of the United States.
 In 1892 he became a Veteran Member of the Aztec Club of 1847.

 When he died in 1906, Wood was the last survivor of his West Point class.